 A stronger point of leverage against government as a wealth creator might target simple overreach.
 I mentioned earlier that government’s positive obligations in justice focus on broad needs for the general welfare and more pinpoint needs to arbitrate competing demands for justice (see “Two Senses of the Common Good.”).
 The emphasis must always be on needs that individuals cannot provide for themselves.
 This is an inherently hazy category.
 Its components are built upon the universality of human needs that introduces an equality of kind that imposes obligations on government (see “Income Inequality“).
 But it is not merely the ambiguity and difficulty of the topic that lead both liberals and conservatives to avoid facing it.
 Both sides have reasons to blur the issue.

-Liberals refuse to face the thorny issue of individual responsibility.
+Liberals, who have absorbed the deterministic pretensions of the human sciences with their mother’s milk, refuse to face the thorny issue of individual responsibility.
 Though each of my needs confers a right, the satisfaction of most of those needs is my own obligation.
 It is, in truth, my core duty as an adult human being (see post “Virtue Ethics Primer“).
 Should I fail through my own error, it is challenging to think that government as the collective will of my fellow citizens is under some obligation to repair my situation.
 I understand that Christian values in the U.S. have tinted many persons’ views of this sort of thing.
 But all those conservatives who think this a Christian country might want to relate their Christian to their political duty (though they seem loath to face either: see below).
 And liberals who wish to use government resources to satisfy any unmet desires whatsoever in pursuit of an impossible fairness might want to clarify in their own minds what even a just government ought to be asked to give to citizens.
 Conservatives have a point about the “nanny state” that liberals rather wish to ignore.
-Look it at this way; to treat adults who should go about the business of satisfying their own needs as children the rest of us must care for is pure paternalism: insulting and crippling to those we seek to help.
-It is also a waste of public resources in that individuals are not only responsible but also more efficient in satisfying their needs with the help of those who love them than strangers whose duty is to pursue justice, what is due.f.
+Look it at this way: to treat adults who should go about the business of satisfying their own needs as children the rest of us must care for is pure paternalism: insulting and crippling to those we seek to help.
+It is also a waste of public resources in that individuals are not only responsible but also more efficient in satisfying their needs with the help of those who love them — a confirmation of the value of subsidiarity — than strangers whose duty is to pursue justice, what is due.
 Liberals need to face the matter of individual responsibility squarely for the simple reason that no justice can satisfy adults’ needs without their active direction.
 Love can do that because it is flexible and patient and its subsidiarity is attuned not only to the incommensurability of needs but also to their instantiation in circumstance.
 It succeeds in part because it pursues the good of its objects without strict calculations of what is due.
 Love cannot be just and government must be (see “The Moral Bullseye”).

 Conservatives have a different motive for blurring the issue of needs, for to base government upon their satisfaction would call into question the social contract justification for government and with it the majoritarian argument that has long delivered injustice to minorities (see “Why Invent a Social Contract?).
 More pragmatically, it would cost more money, for to finance a government seriously committed to the general welfare– a term I define as meeting needs that individuals cannot meet by their own efforts– would socialize some efforts now undertaken for profit.
 The absurd cost, inadequate distribution and poor outcomes of American health care is one prime example from among many.
 The net result would be to change our value system from the orientation that wealth determines worth to a respect for the equality of kind rooted in our common humanity, an innocuous enough notion that you would think Christians as well as champions of human rights would subscribe to, yet one many conservatives find threatening.
 Their apprehension is less theoretical than pragmatic, I think.